|

 The bottled stuff called 'raki' or Cretan raki" in the supermarkets

-is pretty awful and no Cretan would touch it.
+is generally awful and no Cretan would touch it.
 It is also expensive compared

 to the Euro 3,50 or 4 per liter that you would pay elsewhere.
 Here again